irfannugraha/irfannugraha/README.md

 ### Hi there 👋
+I'm a postgraduate student at Bandung Institute of Technology (ITB) majoring in Informatics (Computer Science), where my focus lies in studying intelligent systems.
+My interests and research include Machine Learning, Image Processing and Natural Language Processing

 <!--
 **irfannugraha/irfannugraha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.